 These policies have been reviewed and accepted by the Board of Trustees of the College Fund.
 The Board of Trustees of the College Fund must approve any changes to, or deviations from, these policies.

-Approved by the Board of Trustees October 20, 2014
+Adopted by the Board of Trustees on November 29, 2019